 Smartwatch suggestions to check out

-- Apple Watch SE 2 – Best for iPhone users, offering seamless integration and strong safety tools without the flagship price tag.
+- Apple Watch SE 3 and Apple Watch series 11 – Best for iPhone users, offering seamless integration and strong safety tools.
+The SE version is the lower cost one if you would like to stick to the Apple ecosystem.

-- Samsung Galaxy Watch FE – A solid Android pick with LTE options for phone-free independence.
+- Samsung Galaxy Watch8 – A solid Android pick with LTE options for phone-free independence.

-- Garmin Venu Sq 2 – Perfect for sports-heavy schedules thanks to its long battery life and accurate fitness tracking.
+- Garmin Venu3S and Garmin Forerunner 165 – Perfect for sports-heavy schedules thanks to its long battery life and accurate fitness tracking.

 When a fitness band is the smarter choice